ETS2LA/scs-sdk-controller-old/readme.md

 boolSize = 1
 size = floatCount * floatSize + boolCount * boolSize

-# tryExceptDefault will return the default value if the key is not found
 def plugin(data): # Called each frame
     buf = None
     try: